balcortex/100_days_code_web_development/README.md

 ## Day 116 - 2024/01/16

 Today I learned how to include a title in the table with the < caption> element and to structure the table with the < thead>, < tbody>, and < tfoot> elements.

+## Day 117 - 2024/01/18

+Today I learned about the two types of CSS units: absolute and relative.
+Absolute units remain consistent no matter the screen. px (pixel), cm, and in are the most used.